AmohelangMohlomi/my-portfolio/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a web developer.
+This project showcases my skills, projects, and experience as a software engineer.
 It is designed to be clean, responsive, and easy to navigate, giving visitors a clear overview of who I am and what I do.

 ## 🎥 DEMO
 [![Video title](https://img.youtube.com/vi/H0KiJuSRmbo/0.jpg)](https://www.youtube.com/watch?v=H0KiJuSRmbo)